Pshy0/pshy_merge/lua/pshy/utils/README.md

-# lua/pshy/utils
+# pshy.utils

-Scripts adding very basic features,
+Scripts adding basic functions with minimum dependencies.

-for use in other scripts,
+# Requiring

-such as simple functions or enums.
+Requiring one of those scripts will return a table with the functions inside.